vvngu/Trip-sonality/README.md

 - **MBTI-Based Recommendations**: Tailored suggestions based on your personality type
 - **Budget-Conscious Planning**: All recommendations respect your financial parameters
-- **Themed Journeys**: Currently supporting movie-themed trips with more themes coming soon
+- **Themed Journeys**: Currently supporting themed based trips
 - **Interactive Maps**: Visualize your journey with an intuitive map interface
-- **AI-Powered Personalization**: Seven specialized AI agents collaborate to craft your perfect itinerary
+- **AI-Powered Personalization**: 3 specialized AI agents collaborate to craft your perfect itinerary
 - **Calendar Integration**: Easily add your trip to your personal calendar
 - **Explore Community Trips**: Browse publicly shared itineraries for inspiration